 These systems have been built specifically to provide the best possible tool to manage any type of crisis or critical event.
 As a start, a critical event management tool is pre-populated with emergency preparedness plans, making it very quick to immediately notify the critical event management teams appropriately via its multi-channel framework that utilizes communication tools like SMS text messages, email, app push-notifications, and automatic phone calls, like the tool RAYVN, will do.
-RAYVN will even automatically collect the responses on who can participate and who can not, and visualize it using a very easy understandable graphical view.
+RAYVN will even automatically collect the responses on who can participate and who can not, and visualize it using a very easily understandable graphical view.

 Crisis management software/apps will also give you good control over who performs a certain task, how the task should be prioritized, what deadline it has, and so on.
 A good critical event management tool will also automatically time-stamp and trace all actions so that it in the end can automatically generate a complete-time-stamped report showing how your team handled the critical event and how it unfolded.